awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

          The `num_top_k ` variable refers to the number of inference result of the highest probability\.
 The value can range from 1 to the maximum number of classifiers\.
 For binary classification, it can be `1` or `2`\.

-      1. Instantiates an AWS Greengrass SDK \(`greengrasssdk`\) to make the inference output available to the AWS Cloud, including sending process info and processed result to an AWS IoT topic \(`iot_topic`\) that provides another means to view your AWS DeepLens project output, although as JSON data, instead of a video stream\.
+      1. Instantiates an AWS IoT Greengrass SDK \(`greengrasssdk`\) to make the inference output available to the AWS Cloud, including sending process info and processed result to an AWS IoT topic \(`iot_topic`\) that provides another means to view your AWS DeepLens project output, although as JSON data, instead of a video stream\.

       1. Starts a thread \(`local_display.start`\) to feed parsed video frames for local display \(`LocalDisplay`\), [on device](deeplens-viewing-device-output-on-device.md#deeplens-viewing-output-project-stream) or [using a web browser](deeplens-viewing-device-output-in-browser.md)\.